 Tips for Traveling Overseas

-The point of international travel is to see new places and experience new cultures.
+International travel lets us see new places and experience new cultures.
 But all these new experiences mean new potential risks for someone with a food allergy.

 You depend on others to communicate with you about where your food comes from and how it is prepared.
 You would also need help if you happen to have an allergic reaction.
 Add in new cuisine and people who speak another language, and your foreign travel could start to feel overwhelming.